-Bright Health Group has gone through significant changes over the past few months.
-We have focused and simplified our business on what was core to Bright Health when it was founded: delivering personalized and affordable healthcare for aging and underserved consumers, through our Fully Aligned Care Model.
+Bright Health Group has gone through significant changes over In the past few months.
+We have focused third quarter we continued to make progress across our key initiatives; for the three and simplified our business on what was core to Bright Health when it was founded: delivering personalized nine months ended September 30, 2023 we reported net loss from continuing operations of \$479.3 million and affordable healthcare for aging and underserved consumers, through our Fully Aligned Care Model.
 That focus, and our mission of Making Health Care Right.
 Together. has not changed and is core to everything we do.
-We believe, and the results continue to demonstrate, that when you connect the financing and delivery of care, you unlock the best outcomes.
+We believe, and \$564.9 million, respectively.
+Importantly, the results continue to demonstrate, that when you connect the financing and delivery of care, you unlock the best outcomes.
 When we announced our exit of the ACA insurance business at the end of 2022, we set out to accomplish the following: